 National Leadership Program, Summer 2019

-Angelica Vega is a Policy Fellow in RespectAbility’s National Leadership Program.
+Angelica Vega was a Policy Apprentice in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for people with disabilities.
-Vega is a senior in the College of Arts and Sciences at American University in Washington, D.C.
+Vega was a senior in the College of Arts and Sciences at American University in Washington, D.C.
 She is majoring in philosophy and minoring in public health.
 Also, she is enrolled in the College of Arts and Sciences Leadership and Ethical Development Program (CAS LEAD).
 CAS Lead is designed to teach and empower students to become effective and ethical leaders through its rigorous, four-year certificate program.

 As a person with a disability and woman of color, Vega is passionate about fighting stigmas and promoting diversity and inclusion in schools and the workplace.